 - Must not currently own a dog unless applying to owner-train their pet

-Click on the photo below to watch a video clip of one or our diabetes teams.
+Click on the image below to watch a video about our Diabetes Assist Teams.